HTML Text Formatting Guide

 Key Features

-• Highlighting - Marks text as relevant or noteworthy.
+• Contextual relevance - Marks text as relevant to the current context - typically a search query or annotation.

-• Default Styling - Yellow background highlight in most browsers.
+• Default styling - Yellow background in most browsers, easily overridden with CSS.

-• Use Cases - Search term highlighting, marking relevant content.
+• Use cases - Search term highlighting, annotation tools, flagging relevant content in reference material.

 html